Machine Learning (ML) vs Artificial Intelligence (AI) – What’s the difference?

 Understanding the differences between these terms, and by extension, understanding the scope of what they entail, gives immediate clarity and an ability to better apply the tools at our disposal.
 In short, information is power.

 So… let’s get started!

 Broadly speaking, artificial intelligence is a machine able to exhibit some characteristic(s) or form(s) of human intelligence.

-Due to the broadness of this definition, everything from basic machine learning (explained shortly) to a full-on sentient robot overlord are included.
+Due to the broadness of this definition, everything from basic machine learning (explained shortly) to a full-on sentient robot overlord is included.

 Therefore, it’s prudent we begin by defining some key distinctions between artificial intelligence and machine learning.